michaelfeurstein/storyboard-language/README.md

 In terms of an educationl context, it is harder to identify true languages, which have been designed for authoring a video-based learning unit.
 There are several tools, modules and frameworks primarily providing a GUI-approach to author video-based learning units ([DIVER Project](http://diver.stanford.edu/home.html), [TED Ed Lesson Creator](https://ed.ted.com/educator), [Vivista](https://github.com/Saticmotion/Vivista/tree/master)).

-A general overview of domain specific languages in an educational context:
+A general overview of domain specific languages in an educational context (= *without video* focus):

 - **[COSTLy]** a language for defining CSCL-Scripts